mouldimus/notes/HTML_Concepts.md

 ## External Style Sheets
 [Jump Back](#contents)

-As we mentioned earlier, CSS can be saved in a different file than one’s HTML code.
+As we mentioned earlier, CSS can be saved in a different file than one's HTML code.
 This is actually recommended.
 We do this in a similar way to how we did it with JavaScript:

 ```html
 <link rel="stylesheet" type="text/css" href="">
 ```

-In HTML, there’s a `<link>` element that defines a link between a document and an external resource.
+In HTML, there's a `<link>` element that defines a link between a document and an external resource.
 It is common to use `<link>` tags to link to a style sheet.

-“Rel” is short for “relationship”.
-Rel is an attribute (word used inside an element’s opening tag that controls its behavior) that specifies the relationship between two documents.
-For example: if you wanted to specify that you were linking to the help page on your website, you’d write:
+"Rel" is short for "relationship".
+Rel is an attribute (word used inside an element's opening tag that controls its behavior) that specifies the relationship between two documents.
+For example: if you wanted to specify that you were linking to the help page on your website, you'd write:

 ```html
 <link rel="help" href="https://www.yourwebsitename.com/help/">
 ```

-“Stylesheet” is a common value used following the rel attribute.
+"Stylesheet" is a common value used following the rel attribute.
 The stylesheet value imports the specified stylesheet.

 Type is an attribute of the `<link>` element that tells the browser the kind of resource you are linking to.
-For example: if you were linking to an audio file, you would write type=“audio” within the element.
-When linking CSS files, we use the type value “text/css”.
+For example: if you were linking to an audio file, you would write type="audio" within the element.
+When linking CSS files, we use the type value "text/css".

-As a reminder “href” is short for “hypertext reference” and it specifies the link’s destination (address).
+As a reminder "href" is short for "hypertext reference" and it specifies the link's destination (address).

 ## Linking Style Sheets
 [Jump Back](#contents)